drinkthestars/sketchy/README.md

 Welcome to the Sketchy - a playground for creative coding using Jetpack Compose!
 This branch specifically serves as an extended resource for the "Creative Coding with Compose" talk from Droidcon SF '23.

-### About the Code
+### 📖 About the Code
 The code samples featured in the talk can be found [here](https://github.com/drinkthestars/sketchy/tree/main/app/src/main/kotlin/com/goofy/goober/sketchy/screens/slides).
 Feel free to explore, experiment, and modify these samples as you dive deeper into the exciting world of creative coding!

 Here are a few examples of what you might find in there:

-Polygons! | Shaders! | Splatter!
+Polygons! | Texture Shaders! | Splatter!
 -- | -- | --
+<video src="https://github.com/drinkthestars/sketchy/assets/2978958/1f3abb36-a4b7-4ebc-a39f-6f69b1267203" /> | <video src="https://github.com/drinkthestars/sketchy/assets/2978958/d3ffa56f-c0d7-4a7c-bd5a-a7390e6d1ad9" /> | <video src="https://github.com/drinkthestars/sketchy/assets/2978958/4620e473-f664-4552-a8eb-039bc110df49" />

-### Explore More
+### 🔍 Explore More
 If you found Sketchy intriguing and want to explore more creative coding repositories, check out [Shady](https://github.com/drinkthestars/shady) an ASGL shader gallery!
 Feel free to dive in, play around, and contribute!

-### Resources
+### 📚 Resources
 The talk and the samples in this repository were greatly influenced and inspired by several resources dedicated to creative coding.
 Here are a few recommendations to extend your learning:

 - [Genuary](https://genuary.art/): An annual generative art event, with new prompts every day of January to inspire and challenge you.